 Diagnosing a brain or other central nervous system tumor usually starts with a neurological exam, which assesses your reflexes, vision, balance, speech, and other functions.
 If your doctor suspects a glioma or another type of brain tumor, you may need a diagnostic test like an MRI or CT scan.

 If you are diagnosed with a glioma, your doctor may recommend surgery.
-Surgical procedures are often the preferred treatments for gliomas and other brain tumors.
+Surgical procedures are often the preferred initial treatments for gliomas and other brain tumors.
 If the tumor can be removed without risking neurological damage, your doctor may remove a part of your skull, enter your brain, and remove as much of the tumor as possible.

 Gliomas can also be treated with radiation therapy.
 Radiation therapy can be used to destroy any microscopic tumor cells that remain after surgery.
 If your glioma is inoperable, meaning that it cannot be surgically removed without risking brain damage, radiation can also be used to treat the tumor and relieve your symptoms.